EF45 – Multi-Agent Complex Systems

 Description

 This project aims to develop a hybrid model that accurately simulates infection spread and the impact of counter-measures.
-The innovative model couples Agent-Based Models (ABM) with Ordinary Differential Equation (ODE) and Partial Differential
+The innovative model couples Agent-Based Models (ABM) with Ordinary Differential Equation (ODE) and Partial Differential Equation (PDE) models, offering high computational efficiency and precision in modelling large regions.

 In the previous project EF4-13, we coupled PDE and ODE models to simulate infection dynamics in Lombardy, Italy.
 We conducted additional experiments on a rectangular domain using synthetic populations to test the robustness of the model (see Figures A, B, C), and we selected a more detailed representation of Berlin’s population (see Figures D, E).
 We decided to maintain a coarse representation of the initial population, similar to our previous experiments in Lombardy, rather than modeling each household individually.
 This approach proved to be effective.
 Building on this experience, our next objective is to explore methods for coupling ABMs with PDE models.
 Ultimately, our goal is to integrate all models to simulate infection dynamics on a larger scale.

 Here, we choose Brandenburg as the simulation area for the ABM and Berlin for the PDE model.
 This decision is based on the fact that 1) Brandenburg has fewer residents than Berlin and 2) Berlin’s population is more evenly distributed.
-We are provided with trajectories of individuals from Germany who have been in Brandenburg and Berlin at least once – on a weekday, Saturday, and Sunday.
-From these trajectories, we can derive a landscape to be used in both the ABM and the PDE model.
-Using grid search, we can determine the diffusion coefficient that best reflects the movement of the agents.
-Building on this mobility ABM, we incorporate various health statuses to simulate infection dynamics.
-Next, we deduce a stochastic PDE model with zero-mean noise from the established ABM [1] and further simplify this model to a PDE model.
-The so-called full-PDE model, lacking stochasticity, is easier to fit, which is why we use it to optimize the missing parameters that control infection dynamics.
+We have access to trajectories of individuals from Germany who have been in Brandenburg and Berlin at least once – on a weekday, Saturday, and Sunday.
+From these trajectories, we can derive a landscape.
+Using a mobility ABM with this landscape, we incorporate various health statuses to simulate infection dynamics.
+Most parameters are taken from the literature [2].
+For the infection model, we adopt the probability for an agent to become infected from [2], which considers various activities within buildings, making transmission dependent not only on agent coordinates but also on the type of activity, such as home, work, or leisure.
+Additionally, the model estimates factors like room size and air exchange rate for these different activity types.

 Coupling